susam/uncap/README.md

 Uncap.

-It is possible to override the default mapping of Caps Lock key to Escape key, however, to do so, Uncap must be run with arguments either from Command Prompt or from Windows Run dialog box.
+It is possible to override the default mapping of Caps Lock key to Escape key, however to do so, Uncap must be run with arguments either from Command Prompt or from Windows Run dialog box.
 The following steps show how uncap.exe may be used to map Caps Lock key to Left Control key.